aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ### Fill in the requirements for your work

-If you want to show your work in the exhibition, please submit requirements for your work [in MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1111345&forceview=1).
+If you want to show your work in the exhibition, we need to start gathering equipment for it.
+I will add a form here soon that you need to fill out.

-### Winter Demo Day 2023
+### Winter Demo Day 2024

 You can also present or show your work during one day as well at the Aalto Media Lab Demo Day.
-[Fill in the registration form](https://docs.google.com/forms/d/e/1FAIpQLScNiSdtNJPM0DDRLPgh0RXZrCx99WhK5p8fexa3xEdIfw5jBw/viewform).
+[Registration form coming soon](https://docs.google.com/forms/d/e/1FAIpQLScNiSdtNJPM0DDRLPgh0RXZrCx99WhK5p8fexa3xEdIfw5jBw/viewform).